-Honos Civicus is a society to honor and publicly recognize graduating seniors who have excelled in Tufts University courses and co-curricular activities as undergraduates.
+Honos Civicus is a society to honor and publicly recognize those who have been exemplary active citizens through their academic courses and co-curricular activities.
+This honor is awarded to graduating seniors from Arts, Sciences and Engineering, as well as those graduating from Tufts University School of Medicine, Tufts University School of Dental Medicine, The Fletcher School of Law and Diplomacy, Cummings School of Veterinary Medicine, Friedman School of Nutrition Science and Policy, and the Public Health and Professional Degree Program (School of Medicine).
 Honos Civicus provides an opportunity to celebrate and reflect upon a Tufts active citizenship education and the many paths students travel to develop their civic selves.

 To become a member of Honos Civicus, you must: